eeels22/dashboard-theme-toggle/README.md

 - ['An accessible toggle' by Kitty Giraudel](https://kittygiraudel.com/2021/04/05/an-accessible-toggle) - A detailed walkthrough of a HTML + CSS only implementation of an accessible toggle.
 This inspired me to include the check and cross icons in the toggle to make the choices clearer.
 - ['A complete guide to dark mode on the web' by CSS Tricks](https://css-tricks.com/a-complete-guide-to-dark-mode-on-the-web/) - Outlines different approaches to implementing dark mode.
+- ['Learn useContext in 13 minutes' by Web Dev Simplified](https://youtu.be/5LrDIWkK_Bc) - Video introduction to useContext hook.

 ## Author and acknowledgments